jon-jacky/Piety/scripts/demo.md

 then you can type *exit()* or control-D (^D or C-d) to exit.
 Neither of these works at the wyshka Python prompt *>>*.

+Type C-c etc. in the same way to exit after a crash and traceback.

-There is problem when any program that uses multiple character keycodes runs as a task under Piety.
+There is a problem when any program that uses multiple character keycodes runs as a task under Piety.
 In this demo, the problem appears when using the display editor, or when editing the command line.